Frequently Asked Questions

 How can I meet some folks or ask additional questions about the church?

-We invite you to our Welcome Center this Sunday!
+We invite you to Next Steps this Sunday!
 You will meet a few of our pastors, learn more about RiverLakes and we'll answer questions you may have about our church.

-We meet after the morning services in the Main Auditorium on the NorthEast side of the building.
+We meet in the Main Auditorium on the NorthEast side of the building.
 There is an entrance on the outside of the building as well as from inside the auditorium.

 How do I find all the buildings?